 Immortal were the Elves, and their wisdom waxed from age to age, and no sickness nor pestilence brought death to them.
 (J.R.R.
 Tolkien – The Silmarillion)

-3 Responses to “Word of the Day: Wax”
+3 thoughts on “Word of the Day: Wax”

 I love this word “wax” in the sense of “the waxing moon.”